 The second, meanwhile, is the Palazzo delle Paure, built in an eclectic, neo-medieval style.
 It now houses temporary exhibitions and the Lecco Museum Association’s Permanent Collection of Contemporary Art, featuring work by some of the greatest Italian artists of the 20th century, including Enrico Baj and Mimmo Rotella.

-Since 2016, the Palazzo delle Paure has also hosted the Lecco Mountaineering Exhibition, which serves as a basecamp for thrilling virtual climbs.
+The Palazzo delle Paure has also hosted the Lecco Mountaineering Exhibition, which serves as a basecamp for thrilling virtual climbs.
 It’s great for both adults and children, with multimedia installations which let you relive some of the events that put Lecco on the map.